What You Should Know About Website Backup

 Most reputable hosting providers run automatic backup routines as part of their standard process.
 And most of them offer you as a client direct access to those backups.
 As examples, here is the backup tool for Media Temple’s managed work press hosting, and the backup tool for SiteGround’s GoGeek plan.
 Depending on hosting services and how they’re configured, you may have a one-click solution to restore the entire site including database, files, and everything else.
 That’s what you get here under Media Temple where you just choose a backup and then restore everything.
 Or you may have the ability to roll back just the database, just your files, or even individual files and folders like you can here under SiteGround.

-While hosting dashboards like this vary greatly, rolling back your sites to an earlier backup using the hosting managed backups typically involve the same three steps.
+While hosting dashboards like this vary greatly, rolling back your sites to an earlier backup using the hosting managed backups typically involves the same three steps.
 First, finding the backup and restore option in the hosting admin panel.
 Second, selecting the date of the backup you want to restore your site to.
 And third, clicking a button to confirm.
-The rest of the process is handled automatically behind the scenes by the hosting.
+The rest of the process is handled automatically behind the scenes by the host.
 And restoring your site to an earlier backup is usually a very quick process, because you’re basically swapping files on the server.

 Backup Using Third-Party Plugins